PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ```
 ##### R eseach
-Baltic States who are more Baltic than Finnic.
+Baltic Countries who are more Baltic than Finnic.
 ```

 ```